dcernst/dcernst.github.io/teaching/mat220s18/journal.md

 <ul class="fa-ul">
   <li><i class="fa-li far fa-calendar-check"></i><b>Monday, February 26:</b> The first thing we did was revisit a visual proof for Problem 39.
 Next, we had JC, GS/TB, KP, and SG present Problems 40, 41, 42, and 43.
 Along the way, I discussed pancake sorting, as well as the connection between genome rearrangements and reversal sorting.
 We had a couple minutes left at the end to discuss Problems 44 and 45, which are due on Wednesday.</li>
   <li><i class="fa-li far fa-calendar-check"></i><b>Wednesday, February 28:</b> Despite the weather, most students were in attendance.
-We had KF, JS2, and AM present Problems 44-46, respectively.
+We had KF, JS2, and AM2 present Problems 44-46, respectively.
 Problem 44 went smoothly, but as expected Problems 45 and 46 were left slightly unresolved.
 Certainly, a solution to Problem 46 will take care of Problem 45.</li>
   <li><i class="fa-li far fa-calendar-check"></i><b>Friday, March 2:</b> Dr. Hagood covered for me while I was out of town.
 My understanding is that SG, DW, KP, KR, and JS2 presented Problems 47(abc), 47(def), 48, 49, and 50, respectively.</li>
 </ul>